wintonmj/phaser3-simple-rpg/docs/abstract-scene-refactoring.md

 ## Proposed Architecture

-The refactored architecture divides these responsibilities into logical groupings, with each group becoming a specialized manager class:
+The refactored architecture divides these responsibilities into logical groupings, with each group becoming a specialized manager class that extends a common `BaseManager` class:

+### 0. BaseManager (Implemented)

+**Responsibilities:**
+- Provide a common interface for all managers
+- Store reference to the scene
+- Facilitate communication between managers
+- Define common lifecycle methods (initialize, shutdown)

 ### 1. MapManager